JPalounek/order-book/README.md

 ## Data structures used
 Order data are stored in AVL trees - fast C language implementation of AVL trees (bintrees package).
 Update and search both have complexity of O(log n) thanks to this.

-Multiple data redundancies are tolerated to achieve a maximal execution speed (for RT market structure simulation is execution speed crucial)
+Multiple data redundancies are tolerated to achieve a maximal execution speed (for RT market structure simulation is speed crucial)

-## Operations implemented
+## Operations available

 Checkout demo.py for brief introduction or unit test in folder tests.